 The bedtime wind down

 Bedtime routines are a hot topic.
-So many of us are bad sleepers as a result of the frenetic world we live in today, we are constantly told sleep is really important (a fact that if you are a bad sleeper, can make you feel instantly more stressed).
+So many of us are bad sleepers as a result of the frenetic world we live in today, we are constantly told how important sleep is (a fact that if you are a bad sleeper, can make you feel instantly more stressed).

 However, there are some tips and tricks that really do help, and a bedtime routine is definitely worth the effort.
 Why?
 Because essentially routines are predictable and boring and boring is good at night, it's calming.“Routine implies safety,” says Dr. Rafael Pelayo, clinical professor of psychiatry and behavioural sciences at the Stanford Centre for Sleep, Science, and Medicine.
 “It’s why we read kids the same story every night.”